 Americas: Otorongo Amazon Lodge in Peru

-Have you ever stayed at an accommodation that is off-grid, has no roads leading to it and no internet?
+Have you ever stayed at an off-grid accommodation that has no roads leading to it and no internet?
 Where wild animals roam around your hut, and the skies are so clear you want to gaze at the Milky Way all night?
 We’ve been to such a place: Otorongo Expeditions’ Amazon Lodge, 2.5 hours downriver from Iquitos.

 No roads, no internet.
 It takes 2.5 hours by speed boat to get to the Otorongo Expeditions Amazon Lodge